MonsterGuti/TakeTheTrip-app/README.md

 ## Production Deployment Workflow

-Commands for updating the live environment on the server:
+Commands for updating the virtual environment on the server:

 ```bash
 cd /var/www/TakeTheTrip-app